Apply to hold an event in a park or open space

-We are keen to see the borough’s parks and open spaces used by people attending or organising events.
-In order to hold an event, you must first seek our permission to hire the land by following the application process detailed below.
+We welcome applications to hold events in the borough's parks and open spaces.
+To hold an event, you must first seek our permission by following the application process detailed below.

 An 'event' is defined as: